studiozeffa/react-native-training-course/README.md

 - Move on to the [challenges](challenges/components.md)
 - Finish by building an [app from a brief](apps/counter-app/README.md)

+### Aside: Debugging Techniques

+We take a short break from building apps to discuss the different techniques for debugging React Native apps.

+- Refer to the [notes](notes/debugging.md) for more details.

 ### Section 2: Navigation

-We'll then discover how to navigate between different pages in a React Native app.
+Next, we'll discover how to navigate between different pages in a React Native app.

 - Start with the [notes](notes/navigation.md)
 - Move on to the [challenges](challenges/navigation.md)